- Status:

 - ongoing staff or short-term staffing costs directly related to the activity

-- relevant training and development activities to enhance the skills, knowledge and safety of young people and volunteers in the program
+- relevant training and development activities to enhance the skills, knowledge and safety of young people and volunteers in the program.

-- reasonable transport costs to support participants, staff and volunteers to get to and from program activities – covering transport costs for students is highly encouraged, particularly for students in rural and regional areas where these costs can be a barrier to taking part
+- reasonable transport costs to support participants, staff and volunteers to get to and from program activities.
+Covering transport costs for students is highly encouraged, particularly for students in rural and regional areas where these costs can be a barrier to taking part

-- initiatives that support higher education or employment pathways for students
+- initiatives that support students in:

 - activities outside of Victoria